briandconnelly/nicheconstruct/paper/04_results.md

 As demonstrated in [Figure 3A](#fig3), isogenic defectors rapidly spread when introduced at a single patch in the center of a population of cooperators if mutations do not occur.
 However, when cooperators can gain adaptations via mutation, cooperators resist defector invasion in over half of the replicate populations ([Figure 3B](#fig3)).
 [Figure 4](#fig4) depicts one such instance.
+In that population, isogenic defectors are seeded at a single patch in an otherwise all-cooperator population.
-In that population, defectors begin to spread.
+These defectors quickly begin to spread.
 However, a neighboring cooperator population gains an adaptation, which increases its fitness above that of the defector.
 This type spreads more quickly, stopping the spread of defectors and eventually driving them to extinction.
 Because this adaption occurs in a cooperator population, cooperation is able to hitchhike to safety.
 Importantly, this new cooperator is favored because of the niche that its ancestral type created.
 Here, cooperators can find safety in numbers---because their larger populations have more mutational opportunities, they are more likely to gain adaptations that rescue them from invasion.
-Further, the larger number of cooperators more strongly construct their niche, which increases selection for an adapted type.
+Further, these larger cooperators exert a greater influence on their niche, which increases selection for an adapted type.
 This allows that type to appear and to spread more quickly in the population.
 [Figure 3C](#fig3) shows how quickly an adapted cooperator type can invade a population of defectors.
+Importantly, this cooperator type is adapted to the niche constructed by the defector.